BohnChen/Algorithm/RecordFile.md

 # getMinimumDifference 2022-05-02 22:39
 Get the minimum value through recorde the previous node is the best one.
 You still need some time to get the iterative method.

+# findMode 2022-05-03 12:25
+You can write a lead article to make sure you get it.